MyGoodFoodWorld

 Ingredients for tomato macaroni recipe placed in bowls and arranged on a light colored background.

-Macaroni: I have used tube macaroni for this recipe.
-You can use elbow macaroni or any other small pasta.
+Macaroni: I used tube macaroni for this recipe, but elbow macaroni or any small pasta will work just as well.

 Cream: I used light (single) cream.
-If you like it creamier, you can either increase the amount of single cream or use heavy (double) cream instead.
+For a creamier sauce, you can increase the amount of single cream or use heavy (double) cream.

-Oil: This is just to prevent the butter from burning.
-I used light olive oil.
-Any oil that you have on hand will work.
+Oil and butter: A little oil prevents the butter from burning.
+I used light olive oil, but any cooking oil you have will work.

 If you have any questions regarding these ingredients, feel free to ask in the comments section below and I will try my best to answer them for you.